-For many of the Muslims today, we live in various parts of the world.
+For many Muslims today, we live in various parts of the world.
 In fact, one-third of Muslims live in non-Muslim majority nations.
 As citizens of these countries, we have citizenship obligations in state-building.
-One can be both an American and a Muslim, similarly for one to be both a Singaporean and a Muslim.
-Majority of us are able to converge our multiple identities, without having the dilemma of choosing one leading to neglecting the other.
+One can be both an American and a Muslim.
+Similarly one can also be both Singaporean and Muslim.
+The majority of us are able to converge our multiple identities, without having the dilemma of choosing one leading to neglecting the other.

 Let us uncover the perceived tensions that arise from this issue.